zumper/zumper-polyfill/README.md

 We also ship a `whichPolyfill` function in the `dist` folder.
 This function will identify the right polyfill for the current browser using feature detection.

 It is possible to read the minified polyfill directly from the `node_modules` folder.

+Our recommendation is to embed the script directly into your rendered HTML to ensure the fastest performance.

+**NOTE:** a similar approach should be used to embed `whichBundle` in your page.

 ```js
 const readWhichPolyfill = () => {